-In 1262, Saint Louis founded the Saint-Maurice priory, within the perimeter of the royal castle, to house the relics of twenty-four martyrs of the Theban Legion, companions of Saint Maurice.
-Of the monastic ensemble there remains the eastern wing of the Saint-Maurice priory, remodeled until the 19th century, whose monks' dormitory, upstairs, has been restored.
-During your visit you will discover the astonishing wooden ceiling called "reversed boat hull".
-The priory is open to visitors during events and European Heritage Days.
+In 1262, Saint Louis founded the priory of Saint-Maurice, within the perimeter of the royal castle, to house the relics of twenty-four martyrs of the Theban Legion, companions of Saint Maurice.
+The eastern wing of Saint-Maurice priory remains from the monastic complex, and was remodelled until the 19th century.
+The monks' dormitory upstairs has been restored.
+During your visit, you will discover the astonishing wooden ceiling known as the "inverted ship's hull".

 Activities